codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 [zookeeper]
 ^Cngupta@node1:~/kafka/kafka_2.12-2.3.0$
 ```
-If you are getting the output on ls / as [zookeeper] then the zookeeper is good.
-We have one more method to test the
+If you are getting the output of "ls /" command as "[zookeeper]" then the zookeeper is good.
+We have one more method to
-zookeeper which comes from [Four letter words zookeeper command](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_zkCommands)
+test the zookeeper which comes from [Four letter words zookeeper command](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_zkCommands)
 to test zookeeper.
 ```shell script
 ngupta@node1:~/kafka/kafka_2.12-2.3.0$ echo "ruok" | nc localhost 2181 ; echo
 imok
 ```
-so In this command we are sending the ruok("Are you OK?") command to zookeeper and in response zookeeper returning response
+In above command we are sending the ruok("Are you OK?") command to zookeeper and in response zookeeper returning response
 imok("I am OK").

 Now let's setup the zookeeper as service.